-This is a key first step [for the second see Basic Tools 9 and for the third see Basic Tools 10] in implementing member mission throughout a congregation.
+This is a key first step [for the second step see Basic Tools 9-Discerning each of my current daily missions and for the third see Basic Tools 10-Building a team to help me in each of my daily missions] in implementing member mission throughout a congregation.
 Agree on a vision or purpose statement that makes supporting the members in their daily living as Christians the central purpose – or among the central purposes – of the church.
 Then, step by step, begin connecting it with everything the congregation does.

 At St. John’s, Essex, NY, it took three years to come up with:

 At St. John’s Episcopal Church in Essex, NY, we all share in God’s work of calling, forming, sending, and supporting Christians as agents of love, justice, and peace as shown through the life of Jesus Christ.
 We seek to live this way in every part of life: home, work, local community, wide world, leisure, and church.

 It has only been updated after a change in clergy leadership.
 Now, test it.
 Are each of the four essentials listed above either present or assumed?

 Do be able to put it in a few words – for example, “The purpose of St. John’s is to support our members in their daily living as Christians.”